-The Potocsnak Family Division of Adolescent and Young Adult Medicine provides comprehensive primary, consultative, and specialty care to adolescents and young adults.
+The Potocsnak Family Division of Adolescent and Young Adult Medicine provides comprehensive primary, consultative, and specialty services to adolescents and young adults.
 We accept new patients for primary care between 12-22 years of age.
 All patients are followed until their 25th birthday.

+Our team is dedicated to a patient and family-centered approach ensuring that youth are actively engaged in their care.
 We offer a range of medical and mental health services for individuals, including:

-The Division of Adolescent and Young Adult Medicine provides comprehensive primary care and specialized programming created to meet the unique needs of adolescents and young adults.
+The Potocsnak Family Division of Adolescent and Young Adult Medicine provides comprehensive primary care and specialized programming created to meet the unique needs of adolescents and young adults.
 Browse our list of programs to learn more about our expert-led initiatives.